The Importance of Avoiding Smoking and Alcohol During Pregnancy

 Giving off smoking before 15 weeks of pregnancy has the most advantages for your unborn child.
 According to one study, pregnant smokers who gave up during the first trimester of their pregnancy had a risk of delivery that was comparable to that of pregnant nonsmokers in terms of preterm and small-for-gestational-age kids.

 The risks to your pregnancy rise with each cigarette you consume.
 While smoking a few cigarettes a day is safer than smoking a pack, the difference isn't as big as you may imagine.
+Some women also pay attention to side triggers — for example, certain foods and drinks mentioned in guides on foods to avoid during pregnancy can influence cravings or discomfort.

 The first dosages of nicotine that a smoker takes each day are very sensitive to their body, and even one or two cigarettes will cause considerable vasoconstriction.
 There is no acceptable amount of smoking when expecting.